 Restless Leg Syndrome (RLS) is a poorly understood but common patient complaint.
-Affecting 10-15% of Americans, it is characterized by the irresistible urge to move one’s legs to stop uncomfortable or odd sensations.
-A patient’s legs become uncomfortable when lying down or sitting – some describe it as a “creeping, tingling or burning” sensation.
-Women are more affected by men.
+Affecting 10-15% of Americans, it is characterized by the irresistible urge to move your legs to stop uncomfortable or odd sensations.
+A patient’s legs become uncomfortable when lying down or sitting and some describe it as a “creeping, tingling or burning” sensation.
+Women are more affected by RLS than men.
 Moving the legs helps it feel better, but not for long.

 In the United States, more than half of RLS patients are treated with several classes of neurologically directed medications with variable results and occasional side effects.
 However, the evidence in support of a purely neurological cause of RLS is still not compelling.

 There have been several recent and well done studies that reinforce not only the strong presence of documented chronic venous disease in patients with criteria established Restless Leg Syndrome, but also a surprisingly effective treatment for RLS when venous insufficiency is also found in these patients.
 The first study (McDonagh, B., et.
 Al., Vol 22, No 4, Phlebology, 2007) documents the close association between patients who meet the International RLS Study Group for RLS and are found to have ultrasound documented chronic venous insufficiency (perhaps nearly 50%).

 The second study (Hayes, C.A., et.
 Al., Vol 23, Phlebology, 2008) takes this information and actually studies the effect of treating established RLS patients with endovenous laser ablation.
 The results are quite good in eliminating or greatly diminishing RLS symptoms.
 Dr. Hayes’ and Dr. McDonagh’s research groups have been quite instrumental in developing both diagnostic and treatment recommendations for RLS.